-Human Interest works with many small business clients, and for a new plan with minimal assets, premiums are generally only about $100 per year.
-Other 401(k) providers may include it in their lump sum fees (by purchasing through a third-party provider on your behalf), so make sure to ask exactly how much the ERISA portion costs and whether they’re adding in any service or administrative fees on top of it.
+For a new plan with assets less than $100,000, premiums are generally only about $100 per year.
+If a fidelity bond is included with your service agreement, your 401(k) provider may include it in their lump sum fees (by purchasing through a third-party provider on your behalf).
+In these cases, make sure to ask exactly how much the ERISA portion costs and whether they’re adding in any service or administrative fees in addition to the cost of the bond.

 What about fiduciary liability insurance?